Well, let’s the check out both the formats.

 Although composite output could be used, superior picture quality is achieved by using the S-Video connection.

-Also the price of a S-VHS tape is more expensive than a VHS tape.
+The price of an S-VHS tape is more expensive than a VHS tape.
+That’s understandable owing to the quality difference.

 For additional information on the difference between VHS and S-VHS please watch the video below.